• Skip to primary navigation

 Rate Recipe Print

 This carrot noodle Pad Thai with shaved carrots is a twist on a takeout favorite.
-It's perfectly cooked carrot noodles, bean sprouts, prawns, and egg tossed in a tasty tamarind sauce, and served with all the toppings.
+It's perfectly cooked carrot noodles, bean sprouts, shrimp, and egg tossed in a tasty tamarind sauce, and served with all the toppings.
 It's easy to make, and it's ready in just 30 minutes!

 2